NCIP/caarray/software/caarray-client.jar/src/distribution/resources/legacy/README.txt

 ---------------------------

-This distribution contains the resources necessary to connect to either the remote Java API or caGrid API of an existing caArray 2.0 server.
+This distribution contains the resources necessary to connect to either the Remote Java Legacy API or caGrid Legacy API of an existing caArray 2.0 server.
 Also included are the XSDs for the caArray grid service as a useful artifact for developers using Introduce to generate grid applications that must connect to caArray.